Ishmael Houston-Jones: New York

-Houston-Jones arrived in New York in the East Village, Manhattan in early 1980.
+Houston-Jones arrived in New York's East Village in early 1980.
 He did some Contact Improvisation performances at Danspace Project with Danny Lepkoff, with whom he had studied.
 The East Village community at that time was infused with punk, new wave, drag, drugs and the mixing of a hipper, younger gay population with the modern dance and experimental theater milieux.
 Houston-Jones, like many dancers at the time, was influenced by the gay/punk/club scene and also by break dancing, graffiti and rap music.
 The first time Houston-Jones heard future collaborator Chris Cochrane play was at the club 8 BC.
 Dancers and choreographers would go to 8 BC, Limbo Lounge, the Pyramid Club, or King Tut's Wah-Wah Hut to see shows and also to perform.
 There was a palpable excitement and eagerness to see what was happening at venues such as PS 122, The Kitchen, Dance Theater Workshop and Danspace Project at Saint Mark's Church.
 There were smaller, grittier spaces as well like Dixon Place and Chandelier where something new was happening almost every night.
 With the exception of the Wah-Wah Hut and Chandelier, Houston Jones performed at all of these venues.
 It was during this time that Houston-Jones first heard Dennis Cooper read from his book The Tenderness of the Wolves, and knew that he wanted to work with him.
 At around this time, the pall of AIDS began to hover over the dance world.
 People in the dance and performance art communities were becoming sick and dying.
 Dance contemporaries of Houston-Jones (John Bernd, Arnie Zane, Harry Sheppard, et al.) died at this time.
 Houston-Jones volunteered with the organization God's Love We Deliver, and brought meals to people who were left homebound by the disease.